sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 2. Current Alarm Table

-   All events with an action field of *raise* get recorded in a table, by name, "ALARM" in addition to getting recorded in Event History Table ( only events corresponding to an alarm has action field ).
+   All events with an action field of *RAISE* get recorded in a table, by name, "ALARM" in addition to getting recorded in Event History Table ( only events corresponding to an alarm has action field ).
-   When an application that raised the alarm clears it ( by sending an event with action *clear* ), the alarm record is removed from ALARM table.
+   When an application that raised the alarm clears it ( by sending an event with action *CLEAR* ), the alarm record is removed from ALARM table.
-   An user acknowledging a particular alarm will NOT remove that alarm record from this table.
+   An user acknowledging a particular alarm will NOT remove that alarm record from this table; only when application clears it, the alarm is removed from ALARM table.

    In effect, ALARM table contains outstanding alarms that need to be cleared by those applications who raised them.
    This table is NOT persisted and its contents are cleared with a reload.